cibi-sudo/cibi-sudo/README.md

 Career change process from mechanical to software.

-I am doing my becholer Bachelor of Computer Application.
+I am doing my becholer on Computer Application.

 I am really passionate about Testing, Web Devolpment and Web3.